-HH Prince Maurice of Battenberg was the fortieth and youngest of Queen Victoria’s grandchildren, and her youngest grandson.
+HH Prince Maurice of Battenberg was the fortieth and youngest of Queen Victoria’s grandchildren.
 At Wellington he was in the Benson, a Lance Corporal in the OTC, reputedly one of the finest marksmen at College and a member of the [Shooting] VIII, fitting for a future officer in the Kings Royal Rifle Corps.
 He was also keen on polo and aviation.

 He was initiated into the Lodge by special dispensation in June 1912 aged just 20 in truly ‘grand’ style, with the Grand Secretary and the GDC acting as WM and JD respectively.

 At the outbreak of the Great War he went to the Western Front and was twice Mentioned in Despatches for gallantry in the field at the crossing of the Aisne.
 He was first over the bridge by which his battalion had to pass, under heavy fire.
 When Major Armytage led the line forward in a splendid charge Battenberg was in the thick of the fray.
 Cpl J Jolley remembered that “His name and that of Major Armytage were on every man’s lips in the battalion”.